-Survivor of serial teen rapist speaks out about a 'calculating predator'
+'I was terrified of him': Survivor of serial teen rapist speaks out about 'calculating predator' at school

 "I actually slept on the floor of my parent's room for months because I was so terrified of him."

-Edmonds' mum, Tracey, an Auckland lawyer, told the court she has been swamped with rage and sadness since she learned her daughter had been repeatedly violated.
+Edmonds' mum, Tracey, an Auckland lawyer, told the court she had been swamped with rage and sadness since she learned her daughter had been repeatedly violated.

 "She was staggeringly drunk and you were sober," she told the offender, who sat quietly throughout the sentencing with his parents seated behind him.